Third Heat Wave Of Summer To Bring Dangerous Temperatures, Isolated Thunderstorms

 A Heat Advisory will be in effect from 11 a.m. to 8 p.m.
 Wednesday for most of southern New England.
 Heat index values up to 100 degrees are possible.

-An Excessive Heat Watch will be in effect Thursday for dangerously hot conditions with heat index values between 105 and 109 possible.
+An Excessive Heat Watch will be in effect Thursday and Friday for dangerously hot conditions with heat index values between 105 and 109 possible.

 Extreme heat and humidity will significantly increase the potential for heat-related illnesses, particularly for those who have to be outside.
 Make sure to drink plenty of fluids, avoid staying in the sun and find a cool spot, preferably indoors in air conditioning.